saltyshiomix/react-ssr/packages/express/README.md

 }
 ```

-Finally, if we use custom layout, specify `data-ssr-id` in the body tag:
+Finally, with custom layout, inject `@react-ssr/express/script` at the bottom of the body tag:

 ```jsx
 import ReactSsrScript from '@react-ssr/express/script';